Taking out the trash - an NLP deep clean

 A client of mine has kindly agreed to have her experiences used as a case study of the difference that NLP can make.
-I have changed her name and details for privacy reasons, but we will call her Melissa.
+I have changed her name and details for privacy reasons, so we'll call her 'Melissa'.

 We started by defining the issues clearly and coming up with SMART goals so we could see exactly what Melissa was aiming for through the coaching program.
 Melissa was particularly struggling with a deep-seated fear of abandonment that she felt was having an effect on many aspects of her life.
 She had also created the habit of thinking of herself as two or three different people - each "person" representing a different aspect of her personality - and we worked on bringing her back together as one whole person, with no aspect of her being seen as "bad" or "better".